 The center didn’t respond to a message seeking comment Friday.

 According to the legal paperwork, the ex-couple had already used two surrogate mothers, one being a close friend of Jane Doe’s, in an attempt to have children.

 Loeb doesn’t want money from egg donor

-In his own statement, Loeb said he wants to implant the embryos in a surrogate and bring them to term, but he doesn't want any money from the egg donor.
-His statement doesn't directly identify Vergara as the donor, other than referring to his "ex."
+Loeb has said he believes “life begins at fertilization” and wants to implant the embryos in a surrogate and bring them to term.
+He said he doesn’t want any money from the egg donor.

 “I have previously offered to waive any parental or financial responsibilities or obligations on the part of my ex, and to even give her the opportunity to be involved with the child in the future, should she change her mind,” Loeb said.

 He believes that “life begins at fertilization,” he said.